 Note that $\alpha\in \Omega^1(M)$ is the connection form, $d\alpha\in \Omega^2(M)$ the curvature form and by (3) in the definition $[\omega]\in H^2_{dR}(B)$ is the characteristic class classifying the $S^1$-orbibundle $M\to B$.
 In particular $[\omega]$ has to be integral (for details on de Rham cohomology of orbifolds see \cite[Section 2.1]{adem2007orbifolds}).
 Conversely, from a symplectic orbifold $(B, \omega)$ such that $[\omega]$ is an integral cohomology class one can construct a $S^1$-orbibundle with a contact form $\alpha$.

-Another way to describe prequantization is as follows: we take $W'\to B$ to be the complex line bundle with Chern class $[\omega]$ and let $M\subseteq W'$ be the unit circle bundle (giving some Hermitean structure to $M\to W'$); then $W=W'\setminus\{\textup{zero section}\}$ is the sympletization of $M$.
+Another way to describe prequantization is as follows: we take $W'\to B$ to be the complex line bundle with Chern class $[\omega]$ and let $M\subseteq W'$ be the unit circle bundle (giving some Hermitian structure to $M\to W'$); then $W=W'\setminus\{\textup{zero section}\}$ is the symplectization of $M$.
 Moreover, the symplectic reduction of $W$ with respect to the $S^1$ action gives back $B$.